Goldman, Morgan Stanley win back hedge fund trading business

 The Basel III global leverage rules are expected to be finalized next year.
 The current preliminary Basel minimum is 3 percent, a figure that is expected to be higher for the final rules that become mandatory in the beginning of 2018.
 The U.S. set its own rules last year that are more severe than the expected global minimum requirements.
 U.S. banks have built capital to meet those rules, and now have more than enough, allowing them to take more risk, executives said.

 Goldman and Morgan Stanley, which both must have a 5 percent minimum leverage ratio for their holding companies under U.S. rules, have a 9.6 percent and 7.9 percent ratio, respectively, according to regulatory filings as of June 30.
-Other jurisdictions are requiring levels above the Basel minimums too—Swiss banks are required to have at least a 6 percent leverage ratio.
+Other jurisdictions are requiring levels above the Basel minimums too - Swiss banks would be required to have at least a 6 percent leverage ratio under a law passed by the nation's lower house of parliament, but not yet by the upper house.

 Individual nations' may calculate leverage differently from one another and from the Basel Committee of global banking supervisors, which sets the Basel capital rules.
 Under those rules, Credit Suisse has a 3.7 percent ratio, but under Swiss rules, it has a 4.3 ratio, meaning it will have to build capital.
 Deutsche Bank's leverage ratio is 3.6 percent under Basel rules.